awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-enable-account-access-analyzer.md

 **Description**

-The AWSConfigRemediation\-EnableAccountAccessAnalyzer Automation document creates an AWS Identity and Access Management \(IAM\) Access Analyzer in your AWS account\.
+The AWSConfigRemediation\-EnableAccountAccessAnalyzer runbook creates an AWS Identity and Access Management \(IAM\) Access Analyzer in your AWS account\.
 For information about Access Analyzer, see [Using AWS IAM Access Analyzer](https://docs.aws.amazon.com/IAM/latest/UserGuide/what-is-access-analyzer.html) in the *IAM User Guide*\.

 [Run this Automation \(console\)](https://console.aws.amazon.com/systems-manager/automation/execute/AWSConfigRemediation-EnableAccountAccessAnalyzer)